ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Summary

 In this study, we analyzed the CO(2-1)/CO(1-0) line ratio in twelve nearby galaxies from the Fundamental CO(1-0) Transition Survey (FACTS) in conjunction with the PHANGS CO(2-1) survey.
 We focused on empirical trends and showed that $R_{21}$ systematically varies as a function of galactic structures in twelve nearby galaxies.
 To characterize the observed structural variations, we made empirical classifications of the galaxies based on their optical morphologies (SB, SAB, or SA), and their molecular gas morphologies for the barred galaxies, depending on the presence or absence of molecular offset ridges.
 The molecular gas morphological sequence may be explained as an evolutionary sequence by the bar-driven gas transport model.
 We discussed $R_{21}$ in the context of this sequence.

-From the radial distributions of $R_{21}$, the barred galaxies follow a general trend: $R_{21}$ is high in the central 1-2~kpc regions $\sim$ 1.0, low along the bar offset ridges $\sim$ 0.6, increases at the bar ends $\gtrsim$ 0.7, and then declines in the rest of the disk with fluctuations along the spiral arms.
+From the radial distributions of $R_{21}$, the barred galaxies follow a general trend: $R_{21}$ is high in the central 1-2~kpc regions $\sim$ 1.0, low along the bar offset ridges $\sim$ 0.6, increases at the bar ends often $\gtrsim$ 0.7, and then declines in the rest of the disk with fluctuations along the spiral arms.
 The radial distributions of the unbarred galaxies fluctuate in $R_{21}$ and are similar to the outer parts (spiral arms) of the barred galaxies.

 High $R_{21}$ in the central 1-2~kpc regions is always associated with the central gas condensations in the barred galaxies.
-NGC4826 is the only unbarred spiral galaxy in our sample that shows the central condensation and high $R_{21}$.
-Low $R_{21}$ along the bar offset ridges suggest that the gas density and/or temperature are lower there, which may explain the reduced star formation efficiency along bar suggested by previous studies.
+NGC~4826 is the only unbarred spiral galaxy in our sample that shows the central condensation and high $R_{21}$.
+Low $R_{21}$ along the bar offset ridges suggest that the gas density and/or temperature are lower there \citep{Koda:2012}, which may explain the reduced star formation efficiency along bars as suggested by previous studies.
 Bar ends show high $R_{21}$, indicating increased density and/or temperature.
-In spiral arms, $R_{21}$ fluctuates.
-A part of this fluctuation is due to high-ratio gas around HII regions and thus due to star-formation activity, while an impact of galactic dynamics is another possible factor yet to be quantified.
+In spiral arms, $R_{21}$ fluctuates, presumably due to the impacts of star-formation activity or galactic dynamics.

 The $R_{21}$ variations found in this study are consistent with previous high-resolution ALMA case studies (NGC 1300, NGC 1365, NGC 3627, and M83).
 In particular, while interarm emission is not well-detected in this study due to the sensitivity limitation, all the other structures show trends in $R_{21}$ similar to that observed in a recent case-study of M83 which had higher sensitivity and resolution \citep{Koda:2025}.
 The common trends in $R_{21}$ amongst the FACTS sample, M83, and a few other barred galaxies suggests that they may be common amongst all nearby (barred) star-forming galaxies.